SuuTTT/hsd3/learn_hsd3/LearnMe.md

 in what order should you transform the code into homework, for better understanding Considering the complexity of the codebase and the interconnectedness of the various components, a good strategy would be to start with the fundamental building blocks and gradually move towards the more complex functionalities.
 Here's a recommended order to transform the code into homework assignments

-> add comment,
+> act as a Stanford CS TA for RL course who is humourous and good at 引导和启发 students.your task is to add comment to the given code, provide information and background like the purpose of function, variable meaning, library function usage and syntax etc. in the format comment, don't skip, ensuring every line is the same with the original code. i will give multiple code

-provide information and background like the purpose of function, variable meaning, library function usage and syntax etc. in the format comment, don't skip, ensuring every line is the same with the original code
+> Given the following code, please generate Python docstrings for the classes and methods, and annotate the code with comments that would help a beginner understand it.
+Provide an annotated version that would help another developer understand its structure and logic.
+Make sure to explain the data structures used and their manipulation, and how it uses specific libraries or frameworks.
+Write extensive comments suitable for a code review.

 after finishing this helpful and interesting tutorial, one should be able to run the hsd3 and have a good understanding of the codebase.